ai-forever/SEGM-model/README.md

 ```

 - `annotation_classes` - a list with class names from `annotation["categories"]` (’name’ key) indicating which polygons from annotation.json will be converted to a target mask.
 Polygons with these `class names` will be combined into one class mask.
 - `polygon2mask` - a list of function that would be applied one by one to convert polygons to mask and prepare target for this class.
-There are several functions available - to create shrink or border masks.
-All these functions should be listed in PREPROCESS_FUNC in [prepare_dataset.py](scripts/prepare_dataset.py).
+There are several functions available - to create regular or shrink masks.
+To add a new function to the process, you need to add it to the PREPROCESS_FUNC dictionary in [prepare_dataset.py](scripts/prepare_dataset.py) and also specify it in the polygon2mask-dict in the config.

 Prediction postprocessing settings: